mjl-/mox/README.md

   support is limited).
 - Webserver with serving static files and forwarding requests (reverse proxy), so port 443 can also be used to serve websites.
+- Simple HTTP/JSON API for sending transaction email and receiving delivery events and incoming messages (webapi and webhooks).
 - Prometheus metrics and structured logging for operational insight.
 - "mox localserve" subcommand for running mox locally for email-related testing/developing, including pedantic mode.